 Most grapes are grown on farms that use pesticides.
 This ensures crops are free of bugs and bacteria.
 However, the poison itself can also harm the delicate immune system of a parrot.

 According to a study for the ASPCA Animal Poison Control Center, pesticides cause about 25% of toxicosis in pet birds.
-This is the most life-threatening side effect that grapes can have on your parrot.
-So, be sure to choose the grapes you feed to your parrot carefully.
+Choose the grapes you feed to your parrot carefully.
 Here’s how:

-- Check the labels at your grocery store.
-Some may advertise as using fewer chemical treatments than others.
+- Check the labels at your grocery store

 If you feed your parrot too many grapes, it may lose its appetite for other foods.
 This will result in hypovitaminosis, also known as vitamin deficiency.